d-matrix-ai/dmx-compressor/README.md

 Use method `model.transform()` to set these configurations, through application of configuration rules.
 See advanced topics for engineering of configuration rules.

-We provide two predefined rule sets `dmx.config_rules.BASELINE` and `dmx.config_rules.BASIC`; the former is a dummy that does not change the original model's functional behavior, whereas the latter brings the model to a functional state that is equivalent to basic-mode execution on d-Matrix's Corsair hardware, _e.g._
+We provide two predefined rule sets `dmx.config_rules.BASELINE` and `dmx.config_rules.BASIC`; the former is a dummy that does not change the original model's functional behavior, whereas the latter brings the model to a functional state that is equivalent to basic-mode execution on d-Matrix's hardware, _e.g._

 ```python
 model = model.transform(model.dmx_config, *dmx.config_rules.BASIC)